How Our PR Services Work

 • a team-based delivery model

-This allows us to offer consistent PR support at a fairer price.
+This allows us to offer consistent, journalist-led PR at a commercially sensible price.

 The trade-off is that our process works best when clients engage with the system, respond when needed and understand that PR is earned, not guaranteed.